mullvad/mullvadvpn-app/ios/MullvadVPNUITests/README.md

 1. Make sure device is added to provisioning profiles
 2. Disable passcode in iOS settings - otherwise tests cannot be started without manually entering passcode
 3. Make sure device is configured in GitHub secrets(see *GitHub setup* below)
+4. Make sure the test device is connected to the WiFi `app-team-ios-tests`
+5. Make sure iCloud syncing of keychain is off on the device so that the device isn't getting WiFi passwords from another device causing it to sometimes connect to another WiFi.

 ## Set up of runner environment
 1. Install Xcode